GoogleCloudPlatform/cloud-builders/dotnet/README.md

   entrypoint: 'dotnet'
 ```

-For alternative official `dotnet` builer images, including multiple tagged
+For alternative official `dotnet` builer images, including additional
-versions across a variety of platforms, and for additional dotnet tooling
-suitable for use in Cloud Build, please visit
+dotnet tooling suitable for use in Cloud Build, please visit
 https://hub.docker.com/r/microsoft/dotnet/).

 To migrate to the official `dotnet` image, make the following changes